 - The Array or Area Game.
-In this game opponents roll the dice to make a graphic rectangular representation from the dimensions of an area.
-Once a player is out of space for placing a rectangle in their area, it’s curtains and the game is over!
+In this game, opponents roll the dice to make a graphic rectangular representation from the dimensions of an area.
+Once a player is out of space for placing a rectangle in their area, its curtains and the game is over!
 Kids learn to not only draw the dimensions of a rectangle but also learn to strategize its placement.

-- In the Coordinate Plane, plotting coordinates on a graph creates a graphic.
+- In the Coordinate Plane, plotting coordinates on a graph create a graphic.
 It is easy to get confused, so remember to first plot the X coordinate, then the Y coordinate.
 Once you are done, a super cute graphic pops up as your reward.

-players must select answers using a 2-point touch, there are many ways to achieve this…1 finger on each hand, thumb and forefinger on one hand, or 2 fingers on one hand to promote hand separation skills.
+- Is it a Prime Number?... is next on the list.
+And this is pretty creative.
+As players must select answers using a 2-point touch, there are many ways to achieve this…1 finger on each hand, thumb, and forefinger on one hand, or 2 fingers on one hand to promote hand separation skills.
 A Nice touch here as many teachers and therapists can take advantage of different ways to elicit an answer.
 After finding one answer, the second point in touching a response can be delayed.
 They do not need to be simultaneous which is a giant plus as fine motor skills can be developed over time

 - Multiplication is sparring off to solve as many problems as you can.
 Again using 2-point touch, try and see if you or your partner has the multiplication chops they need to finish and win.

 - Place Value is a very strategic game.
 Rolling of the dice needs to be fewer than ten.
 Here, a creative teacher may also place numbers in a hat or container so that they do not need to explain why a roll of dice over 9 is irrelevant.
 Once a number is obtained, plan its placement within the tens of thousands.
 One slippery move of placing a number at a lower value marker could mean losing the game.
 Once all five place values have been given an attribute, the highest number wins!

 - Addition Bomb Game is a gas, and will have you thinking on your toes!
 Be the first to add up selected numbers from a grid to 15.
 It sounds easy but if you’ve chosen 9, and six has been played... you need to rethink your strategy and see if 4 and two are available before your partner swoops it up.

 - The addition is a fast paced game meant to tap into automatic reactions, proving the assimilation of the material.
-Using the 2-point touch and formatting already presented in the earlier games, makes it a snap to start in right away with play.
+Using the 2-point touch and formatting already presented in the earlier games makes it a snap to start in right away with play.

 - Multiples of a Given Number is also a 2 finger touch game.
 Choose the multiples of a number.
 Both sides have different challenges to ensure that each side is working on his/her personalized challenge.
 It also provides the opportunity for others to help when a player is stuck.